cloudemprise/cfn-ovpn-cli/README.md

 #### Networking

-Acting as an interface between user-space and kernel-space, OpenVPN operates at the back-end of a software-defined network adapter, refered to as the Universal TUN/TAP Driver.
+Acting as an interface between user-space and kernel-space, OpenVPN operates at the back-end of a software-defined network adapter, referred to as the Universal TUN/TAP Driver.
 This coupling can function as either a fully virtualized Ethernet adapter for any type of Layer 2 traffic (i.e. tap-style), or as a point-to-point connector operating in client-server mode for IP-only traffic (i.e. tun-style) operating at Layer 3.

 **cfn-ovpn-cli** is configured for IP-only traffic in tun-style mode for both the TCP as well as the UDP protocols.
 Conceptually, the tun-style adapter can be illustrated as follows: